aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/single-chamber-circuit-tester/README.md

-# Circuit-Level Validation – Automated Test Flow
+# Single Chamber Circuit-Level Validation – Automated Test Flow

 ## Overview
 This section documents the circuit-level validation flow implemented using the same automated test platform developed for pacemaker testing, extended to support deeper electrical characterization and stress validation of pacing circuits.